overhide/overhide-bitcoin/README.md

 ```
 npm run psql-dev
-\c "oh-eth"
+\c "oh-btc"
 \dt
 ```

-The 'adam' role and 'oh-eth' DB should already be created and connected to with the above command (as per `.npmrc.dev` environment passed into docker-compose).
+The 'adam' role and 'oh-btc' DB should already be created and connected to with the above command (as per `.npmrc.dev` environment passed into docker-compose).

 If not, to manually create:

 ```
-postgres=# create database "oh-eth";
+postgres=# create database "oh-btc";
 postgres=# create user adam with encrypted password 'c0c0nut';
-postgres=# grant all privileges on database "oh-eth" to adam;
+postgres=# grant all privileges on database "oh-btc" to adam;
 ```

 Make sure to set the configuration points in your *.npmrc* appropriately.